UiPath/CoreWF/README.md

 powers SharePoint workflows, PowerShell workflows, Team Foundation Server build processes, and many applications in all types of businesses.
 As more developers look into adopting .NET Core, some are asking if WF will be officially ported.
-This project only ports the WF runtime and ETW tracking provider to the .NET Standard.
-But much more work is needed before it can substitute for the .NET Framework version.
+This project only ports the WF runtime and ETW tracking provider.

-The problem with porting is that WF integrates heavily with other features of the .NET Framework that are not being ported to .NET Core.
-The most sizable features are:

-* XAML - replaced with Portable.Xaml

 ### Instance stores
 The .NET Framework shipped with the SQL Workflow Instance Store (SWIS).
 This should be a straightforward port to